Black Sea

-The Black Sea is a marginal sea lying between Europe and Asia, east of the Balkans, south of the East European Plain, west of the Caucasus, and north of Anatolia.
-It is bounded by Bulgaria, Georgia, Romania, Russia, Turkey, and Ukraine.
+The Black Sea is a marginal sea located between Europe and Asia, east of the Balkans, south of the East European Plain, west of the Caucasus, and north of Anatolia.
+It is bordered by Bulgaria, Georgia, Romania, Russia, Turkey, and Ukraine.
 The Black Sea is supplied by major rivers, principally the Danube, Dnieper and Dniester.
 Consequently, while six countries have a coastline on the sea, its drainage basin includes parts of 24 countries in Europe.

 The Black Sea, not including the Sea of Azov, covers 436400 km2, has a maximum depth of 2212 m, and a volume of 547000 km3.

 Most of its coasts ascend rapidly.

-These rises are the Pontic Mountains to the south, bar the southwest-facing peninsulas, the Caucasus Mountains to the east, and the Crimean Mountains to the mid-north.
+These rises are the Pontic Mountains to the south, the southwest-facing peninsulas, the Caucasus Mountains to the east, and the Crimean Mountains to the mid-north.

 In the west, the coast is generally small floodplains below foothills such as the Strandzha; Cape Emine, a dwindling of the east end of the Balkan Mountains; and the Dobruja Plateau considerably farther north.
 The longest east–west extent is about 1175 km.
-Important cities along the coast include (clockwise from the Bosporus) the northern suburbs of Istanbul, Burgas, Varna, Constanța, Odesa, Yalta, Kerch, Yevpatoria, Sevastopol, Novorossiysk, Sochi, Poti, Batumi, Rize, Trabzon, Ordu, Simferopol, Samsun and Zonguldak.
+Important cities along the coast include (clockwise from the Bosporus) the northern suburbs of Istanbul, Burgas, Varna, Constanța, Odesa, Yevpatoria, Sevastopol, Yalta, Kerch, Novorossiysk, Sochi, Poti, Batumi, Rize, Trabzon, Ordu, Samsun and Zonguldak.